 - Herbs: Any good Spanakopita Triangles will have plenty of fresh herbs.
 Fresh dill is a must, but Italian parsley and fresh mint are also excellent choices.

-- Oil: This recipe calls for olive oil, which is brushed on the phyllo sheets are they're layered.
+- Oil: This recipe calls for olive oil, which is brushed on the phyllo sheets as they're layered.
 The oil helps the sheets stick together and helps them to get crispy and flaky.
-Instead of olive oil, you can use melted unsalted butter or ghee (sponsored link).
+Instead of olive oil, you can use melted unsalted butter or ghee.

 🥚How to Make Greek Spanakopita Triangles

-STEP 3.
-Add seasoning, mozzarella, and Feta cheese.
+Step 3: Add salt, pepper, freshly grated nutmeg, feta, and mozzarella.
 Stir to combine, then allow to cool.

 How to Assemble Spanakopita Triangles

-STEP 1.
-Carefully unroll the phyllo dough, and set it on a cutting board width-wise.
-Cut through all the layers down the middle, then cut each half into 2 or 3 sections, depending on how large you want the spanakopita triangles to be.
-I ended with 6 sections, giving me 40 portions.
+Step 4: Carefully unroll the phyllo dough, and set it on a cutting board width-wise.
+Slice through all the layers down the middle, then cut each half into 3 sections.

-STEP 3.
-Add a heaping tablespoon of the spinach mixture on the bottom right corner of the dough then fold the dough over the filling to make a triangle.
+Step 6: Add a heaping tablespoon of the filling on the bottom right corner of the dough, then fold the dough over the filling to make a triangle.
 Fold the bottom left corner up to make another triangle.
 Continue in this manner, similar to folding a flag.

-STEP 4.
-If the filo dough feels too dry, brush with additional oil as you continue to fold until all the dough is folded over the filling.
+Step 7: If the phyllo dough feels too dry, brush with additional oil as you continue to fold until all the dough is folded over the filling.

 Baking Instructions

-STEP 1.
-Arrange the spanakopita triangles on a parchment-covered baking sheet.
+Step 8: Arrange the spanakopita triangles on a parchment-covered baking tray.

-Enjoy the Spanakopita Triangles with Tabouli Salad, Fattoush Salad, or serve the spinach pies as appetizers.
+Enjoy the Spanakopita Triangles with Lebanese Tabbouleh salad, Fattoush Salad, or serve the spinach pies as appetizers.

 🤷🏻♀️ Recipe FAQs